saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_vsan/guide.en-gb.md

 ![VSAN](images/en05vsantype.png){.thumbnail}

-We recommend using Deduplication and Compression to optimize storage.<br>
+You can enable `Deduplication and compression` to optimize storage space.<br>

+However, lower performance and increased latency may be observed in some cases, especially when using databases. <br>

 Click `Next`{.action}.

 ![VSAN](images/en06vsanservices.png){.thumbnail}

-The Claim disks window assigns avalaible disks to cache or capacity (see [Official VMware VSAN page](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vsan-planning.doc/GUID-18F531E9-FF08-49F5-9879-8E46583D4C70.html){.external} for explanation) depending on types and sizes.
+The Claim disks window assigns available disks to cache or capacity (see [Official VMware VSAN page](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vsan-planning.doc/GUID-18F531E9-FF08-49F5-9879-8E46583D4C70.html){.external} for explanation) depending on types and sizes.
 You can customize it to your need.<br>
 Click `Next`{.action}.

 ![VSAN](images/en07vsanclaim.png){.thumbnail}